erickpaulus/isolated-glyph-recognition/readme.md

 2. **Preprocessing**
    - Grayscale conversion
    - Squaring, and padding are applied to standardize the input data for the CNN model
-   - The code can be seen in folder [002-Preprocessing](./002-Preprocessing)

 3. **Data Augmentation**
    - Techniques such as rotation, scaling, shearing, and shifting to expand training data.
    - Helps improve model generalization.
-   - The augmentation code is part of the classification code in folder 04-classification [04-classification](./04-classification)

 4. **Classification**
    - Implementation Transfer Learning and Fine tuning hyperparameters.
    - Trained Ensemble Customized CNN models.
-   - The code can be seen in folder [04-classification](./04-classification)

 5. **Evaluation**
    - Performance measured using metrics like balanced accuracy, confusion matrix, .
    - Error analysis.
-   The evaluation code is part of the classification code in folder 04-classification [04-classification](./04-classification)

 Our experimental results demonstrate that the proposed model outperforms existing approaches in isolated glyph classification accuracy.
 This work lays a solid foundation for optimizing deep learning models in resource-constrained scenarios and contributes to advancing the digitization and preservation of historical documents.